gilesbowkett/objectify/README.md

     end
   ```

-### Why did you constructor-inject the User constant in to the CurrentUserResolver
+### Why did you constructor-inject the User constant in to the CurrentUserResolver?

   Because that makes it possible to test in isolation.